 Transportation benefit districts (TBD) are quasi-municipal corporations with independent authority, including the authority to impose certain taxes and fees – either through a vote of the people or City Council action – for transportation purposes.
 Formation of transportation benefit districts by cities is governed by

 RCW 35.21.225 and

-Bellingham City Council formed Transportation Benefit District No. 1 on July 10, 2010.
-The City Council created the district to help provide dedicated funding for priority transportation needs within Bellingham.
+Bellingham City Council formed Transportation Benefit District No. 1 on July 10, 2010 with Ordinance No. 2010-07-040 to help provide dedicated funding for priority transportation needs within Bellingham.
 The district's geographic boundaries are consistent with Bellingham city limits.
-The district is governed by the members of the City Council acting as district board of directors.
+The district is governed by the members of the City Council acting as district board of directors (More information below).